 In Lamego (10km / 6 miles), climb the more than 600 steps of the staircase to the sanctuary of Nossa Senhora dos Remédios, whose construction began in the eighteenth century only to be completed in 1905.

 The last stop of this tour before returning to Porto is the Raposeira cellars in Lamego, where the sparkling wine of the same name is made.
-They have a tasting room for visitors.
+There is a tasting room for visitors.